apnadkarni/blt/man/datatable.rst

-  Registers a callback to *command* when the cell (designated by *row* and *column*) value is read, written, or unset. *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example: `all`).
+  Registers a callback to *command* when the cell (designated by *row* and *column*) value is read, written, or unset. *Row* and *column* may be a label, index, or tag and may refer to multiple rows (example: "all").
   *Ops* indicates which operations are of interest, and consists of one or more of the following letters: